mnit-rtmc/iris/docs/message_patterns.md

 ### Sequenced Message Combining

-If the first message ends with an `[np]` tag, it can be combined with another message to make a repeating _sequence_ of pages.
+If the scheduled message ends with an `[np]` tag, it can be combined with an operator message to make a repeating _sequence_ of pages.

 Example:
 - Scheduled message: